Romulo-Moraes/Battering-ram/README.md

   return 0;
 }
 ```
+Pay attention that the main method need a integer variable that need be incremented in each iteration, it's to know the time of some operations in the buffer.
 ## Warning!
 Sometimes a while True can be dangerous because a char buffer has fixed length and a overflow can happens.
 Just use math to reach some target.